Facing Drug Charges in Bradenton? Get Guidance That Protects Your Future

 Controlled Substance: The substance seized must be forensically confirmed as a controlled substance under Florida law.

-Knowledge/Intent: The defendant knew the substance was present and knew it was illegal (and in Intent-to-Sell cases, the intent to distribute).
+Knowledge/Intent: The defendant knew the substance was present and knew it was illegal (and in intent-to-sell cases, the intent to distribute).

 As former prosecutors, we know how to challenge the subjective claims of "intent to sell" and the legal complexities of "constructive possession" when drugs are found in a communal area like a shared vehicle or apartment.